Why Aqueous Normal Phase ANP methods may be considered better than HILIC methods for the analysis of polar compounds

 With Cogent TYPE-C columns (silica hydride particles) using ANP, equilibration is extremely fast, retention time (RT) precision is extraordinarily good, and columns can last up to 10x longer.
 Also, silica hydride columns can retain Polar and some Non-polar Compounds in the same run.

-Silica Hydride columns can be used for Reversed (RP) or Normal Phase (ONP) mode as well as ANP.
-Use typical method development strategy when using these columns in RP or ONP modes but expect different retention times, selectivity as these columns are orthogonal.
+NOTE: TYPE-C columns can be used for Reversed Phase or Normal Phase mode as well as ANP.
+Use typical method development strategy when using these columns in RP or ONP modes but expect different retention times, selectivity as these columns can be orthogonal to ordinary columns.

-A Generic Starting Point for Cogent TYPE-C Columns
+A Generic Method – Starting Point for Cogent TYPE-C Columns

 It is easy to use a Cogent™ HPLC column that is made with TYPE-C Silica™.